ShopDreamUp AI ArtDreamUp

 The second challenge is to mop the floor, which Dave (leaving a small stain) tries to do and succeeds... until he spins the mop around and makes a mess.
 Believe it or not, that was the ONLY failed attempt that made sense.
 And the robot wins.
 The third challenge is to give the customers the right order, on a driveway?
 I thought the Unnamed -- excuse me -- HEDGEHOG Village didn't have cars.
 Oh well.
 Robot wins and Dave loses.
 Why?
 Because an adult from the Charlie Brown TV show was giving the order.
 How was anyone supposed to understand that?
 It would have made more sense, for Dave (being the mindless dolt he is) to lose the challenge, if the words were intelligible and easy to understand.

 Dave gets fired, Meh Burger has better service thanks to the robots and everyone lived happily ever after...
 I wish.
-Eggman reveals that it was all part of his evil plan, encases the restaurant and its customers in a force-field and takes them into the sky, with rocket thrusters.
-Idiot.
+Eggman reveals that it was all part of his evil plan, encases the restaurant and its customers in a force-field and takes them into the sky, with rocket thrusters. :facepalm: Idiot.
 Tails tells Sticks about this and Sticks and Dave are off the save the day.
 Eggman is defeated and Dave gets a promotion, and one of the Serve-Bots hates Eggman now.

 Did someone hire a 12 year old to write this?
 What am I saying?
 A 12 year old can write a better story than this.
 I have to say something about this episode.
 Everyone knows that Meh Burger has terrible service because of Dave's lazy, immature, irresponsible, inconsiderate, incompetent attitude so he ends up getting fired (thanks to Eggman showing him up with the idea of robots giving BETTER service to the customers).
 I liked that part of the story so much that I thought, "Hey, this could be a good thing.
 Better service equals happier customers.
 And Dave is out of the picture, and out of the restaurant FOR GOOD".

-But then Eggman screwed up the idea by making his robots capture the restaurant and its customers.
-And Sticks and Dave save the day, Eggman is defeated and Dave gets a promotion.
+But then Eggman screwed up the idea by making his robots capture the restaurant and its customers. :facepalm: And Sticks and Dave save the day, Eggman is defeated and Dave gets a promotion.
 Which would mean that the world is better off with lazy idiots for employees!
 WHY?
 If the episode focussed on Tails using his expert -- yes, EXPERT -- mechanical skills to fix the robots while Team Sonic face Eggman, defeating him and still leaving Dave out of a job, everything would have been OK.
-But no, another opportunity wasted.

 Here's an idea on how this could have worked: what if Eggman really wanted Meh Burger to be a success, but later on, something went horribly wrong?
 It will soon be revealed that Dave was the one behind this because he didn't like the idea of robots taking over his job (the job he didn't like).
 The robots behave badly and a force-field takes them to the sky (perhaps near outer space, suffocating the customers).